georgeflanagin/anagrammatic/README.md

 `python3 dictbuilder.py [-b] -i /path/to/your/file nameyouwanttouse`

 The result will be a file named `nameyouwanttouse.numbers` that you can reference in your calculation as `nameyouwanttouse`.
+If you use the `-b` option, the dictionary will ignore the prebuilt lists of 3, 4, and 5 letter words, and use what's in the dictionary.

 ### Why are the dictionaries saved as pickles?
 That limits their use to Python.